All Episodes

 I know that you're not.

-You're not the kind of guy that would say I wouldn't have done it that way, or I wouldn't have done it this way.
+You're not the kind of guy that would say, I wouldn't have done it that way or I wouldn't have done it this way.

-But they pulled you in, Sean, and and we spoke about this at length before on my show.
+But they pulled you in, Sean, and we spoke about this at length before on my show.

 You might not.

-Somebody who's attacked you, somebody who attacks Trump at every turn, somebody who will not answer a question and just give some sort of spin.
+When Jensaki walks out to the podium and you and I both know she's not telling the truth, somebody who's attacked you, somebody who attacks Trump at every turn, somebody who will not answer a question and just give some sort of spin.

 Do you become critical in your mind thinking, how is she doing that and getting away with it?